Impaction continues for the 2018-2019 academic year and thereafter. For an overview, please see CSUN Impaction.

 - View a list and map of high schools/districts inside CSUN's local admission area.

 For Fall 2018 admission, several undergraduate majors are impacted at CSUN.
 The academic department for each impacted major may set supplementary admission criteria for its applicants.

 If you are choosing one of the impacted majors listed below and you are a student from California, you will need to meet that major’s supplementary admission criteria if any.
 The number and academic characteristics apparent in the freshman applications from California residents will determine the need for supplementary admission criteria.
 In all majors except Music, this could mean achieving a higher admission eligibility index than is required for a non-impacted major.
 Space permitting, applicants who meet any supplementary criteria will be admitted first, until the impacted major is full.

 The list of impacted majors for Fall 2018 are listed below.

-The following four (4) impacted business majors admit applicants to the pre-major program based on their eligibility index:
+The following five (5) impacted business majors and options admit applicants to the pre-major program based on their eligibility index:

 The following impacted majors and their options admit applicants directly to the major program based on their CSU eligibility index: